 The American wood products and forestry industries are critical elements of the U.S. manufacturing base and state economies.
-The U.S. sawmills and wood preservation industry employs over 80,000 workers across America.
-This represents an annual payroll income of close to $3 billion which supports the economies of thousands of communities nationwide.
-An additional 230,000 American workers directly depend on the sawmills for their employment.
-There are more than 1,400 manufacturing facilities operating in the sawmill, wood product manufacturing, and wood preservation sectors.
+The U.S. sawmills and wood preservation industry employs over 90,000 workers across America.
+This represents an annual payroll income of over $3 billion which supports the economies of thousands of communities nationwide.
+An additional 266,000 American workers depend on the sawmills for their employment.
+There are approximately 650 manufacturing facilities operating in the sawmill, millwork, and treating sectors.
 Approximately 11 million U.S. private landowners, managing approximately 640 million acres of family-owned timberlands, depend on a strong domestic lumber industry.

 The U.S. softwood lumber industry is under severe strain from unfairly traded imports of lumber from Canada.
 Canadian lumber producers claim that any disadvantage for U.S. producers is due to inefficiency in the U.S. industry.
 But, the U.S. lumber industry is highly competitive and is rated among the most efficient lumber industries in the world.
 Independent studies, including Canadian studies, show that the cost of manufacturing lumber in the United States is comparable to or lower than the cost in Canada.
 The Canadian industry's only real advantage over the U.S. industry is access to taxpayer-subsidized Canadian timber, which dramatically -- but artificially and unfairly -- lowers Canadian production costs.